Guillaume-Georges/coachingAppFrontend/README.md

 - Run dev server: `npm run dev`

 Auth
-- The app uses a cookie-based refresh flow with a short-lived access token.
+- Default: cookie-based refresh flow with a short-lived access token.
 On load, the client attempts `/api/auth/refresh`.
+- Dev option: header/body refresh.
+When `VITE_USE_HEADER_REFRESH=true` (and backend `AUTH_DEV_EXPOSE_REFRESH=true`), the FE stores a refresh token in-memory (optionally localStorage in dev) and sends it via `X-Refresh-Token` on `/api/auth/refresh`.
+Cookie fallback remains enabled.
 - UI is gated by an auth `ready` flag so admin controls do not flash during refresh.
 - Auth0 can be integrated via `VITE_AUTH0_*`, but for local mocks this is not required.